amableati/ecmascript-tutorial/README.md

 Words that have a special meaning in the context of a language.
 ## Variables
-Represents a named memory block that can store values for the program. let – declare block-scoped variables using the let keyword. let vs. var – understand the differences between let and var. const – define constants using the const keyword.
+Represents a named memory block that can store values for the program.
+- let :declare block-scoped variables using the let keyword.
+- let vs. var – understand the differences between let and var.
+- const : define constants using the const keyword.

-Concept of Hoisting
+**Concept of Hoisting**

 The JavaScript engine, by default, moves declarations to the top.
 This feature is termed as hoisting.
 This feature applies to variables and functions.
 Hoisting allows JavaScript to use a component before it has been declared.
 However, the concept of hoisting does not apply to scripts that are run in the Strict Mode.
 ## Literals
 Represents constant/fixed values.